Palestinians reflect on the Nakba: 'It's part of our lives' – DW – 05/15/2023

 *According to the United Nations General Assembly Resolution 194 in 1948, as well as the UN Resolution 3236 in 1974, and the 1951 Convention on the Status of Refugees, Palestinians who are considered Palestinian refugees have the "right of return."

-Israel however is rejecting the "right of return" for Palestinians stating that this would mean an end to Israel’s identity as a Jewish state.
+Israel, however, has rejected the "right of return" for Palestinians, stating that this would mean an end to Israel's identity as a Jewish state.

-Sophie Mukarker was born in the Old City of Jerusalem 89 years ago.
-In 1948, her family fled from their home in what is today West Jerusalem.
+Sofie Mukarker was born in the Old City of Jerusalem 89 years ago.
+In 1948, her family fled from their home in what is today west Jerusalem.
 Mukarker lives in Beit Jala, a town south of Jerusalem, in the occupied West Bank.

 "1948 was a big shock for us, there were shootings, lots of problems in the streets.
 We lived near Jaffa Gate, my father had a photo studio there.
 I used to go to a very good school, Saint Joseph's School.
 I was feeling that I'm living in paradise with this school: We had good lessons, good teachers, it was a nice place, we were taught in Arabic, English and French.